xuchen66/sphinx-emdocs/source/serialem-note-alter-way-centerhole.rst

 The command utilizes the Hole Finder function.
 A prerequisite is that you have already run the Hole Finder from the dialog window on this grid.
-In this command, 1.3 specifies the hole diameter; all other parameters are inherited internally from the dialog settings.
+In this command, 1.3 specifies the hole diameter, or -1 can be used for the value stored in user setting file or 0 for stored in map; all other parameters are inherited internally from the dialog settings.

 While this method works even if there is only one hole in the area, it's not